Analysis | The forgotten — and ignored — context for the emergence of the Hunter Biden laptop story

 After the story published Oct.
 14, media outlets tried to assess its credibility, without luck.
 Mac Isaac gave a lengthy, odd interview to reporters that same afternoon in which he repeatedly gave evasive answers and appeared to change his explanations for how he knew whose laptop it was and how it got to the FBI.
 In the days that followed, the Time and Daily Beast reports reinforced questions about how the material was obtained and how it was being used explicitly to aid Trump’s campaign.

 Even today, the full story isn’t clear.
-Is the story straightforward: Mac Isaac obtained a laptop, thought it might be relevant to national politics and then found only one taker — Giuliani — for the material?
+Is the story straightforward — Mac Isaac obtained a laptop, thought it might be relevant to national politics and then found only one taker, Giuliani, for the material?
 Was the material reportedly circulating in Ukraine the same stuff?
 Nonexistent?
 Obtained from an iCloud hack independently?
 Did Guo learn about the laptop from Bannon, with mentions of the material in September following from there?
 It is of course always easy to ask infinite questions when you’re skeptical, but that the answers to this aren’t known now reinforces the reasons for skepticism 18 months ago.

 The reticence to aid possible Russian interference probably had one unintended effect: It made the contents of the drive itself as reported by the Post seem more important than it would likely have been considered otherwise.
 But that is a subject for a different article.